rapid7/recog/README.md

 There is special handling for temporary attributes that have a name starting with `_tmp.`.
 These attributes can be used for interpolation but are not emitted in the output.
-This is useful when a particular product name is inconsistent in various banners, vendor marketing, or with NIST values when trying to generated CPEs.
+This is useful when a particular product name is inconsistent in various banners, vendor marketing, or with NIST values when trying to generate CPEs.
 In these cases the useful parts of the banner can be extracted and a new value crafted without cluttering the data emitted by a match.